 Touring New York is a great way to start off the Atlantic coast road trip.
 It’s a city that everyone could find reasons to visit and in the city that never sleeps the possibilities are endless.
 New York welcomes you to walk Brooklyn Bridge, appreciate its huge skyscrapers and make final plans in Central Park before the Atlantic coast road trip begins.

 Brooklyn Bridge in New York is one of the most famous bridges in the world.
 The iconic bridge spans East River to connect Manhattan and Brooklyn.
 From the Brooklyn Bridge you have panoramic views over the Manhattan skyline.
 Brooklyn Bridge is a good place to take in the monuments that many of the skyscrapers are.

 As you can walk the famous bridge it also offers a great chance to stretch your legs before you hop into the car and begin the NYC to Miami drive.
 So make sure that you put on your favorite walking shoes and walk Brooklyn Bridge before you begin the Atlantic coast road trip.

 When you walk on Manhattan it’s hard not to be humble when the high skyscrapers tower over you.
 The impressive skyscrapers reflect different periods of time.
 Empire State Building and the Chrysler building are older buildings compared to the much newer and more modern One World Trade Center.

-A fun thing to do before you take off on the New York to Miami road trip is to observe the city from the bird eye perspective.
-The view from the top of the Empire State Building or one of the other huge buildings is unforgettable.
+A fun way to appreciate the city before you take off on the New York to Miami road trip is to observe its buzz from the bird eye perspective.
+The view from the top of the Empire State Building or any of the other huge buildings is unforgettable.